 Natural Tissue Flap (Autologous) Breast Reconstruction

-After undergoing mastectomy, patients can choose among several different breast reconstruction options to regain their feminine figures.
-Those seeking the most natural-looking results can have their breasts reconstructed using their own living tissue through flap reconstruction.
-Most surgeons only offer an older technique, known as transverse rectus abdominis myocutaneous (TRAM) flap reconstruction.
-Fortunately, Dr. Oren Z. Lerman has the expert surgical skill required to perform microvascular breast reconstruction, a more modern and advanced form of flap reconstruction that offers patients several benefits.
-We can review the full advantages of natural tissue (autologous) breast reconstruction during a personal consultation at our Manhattan, NYC, practice.
+Before undergoing mastectomy, Dr. Lerman will discuss several different breast reconstruction options to perform at the time of the mastectomy to recreate the breast mound.
+Those seeking the most natural-looking results can have their breasts reconstructed using their own living tissue.
+The most advanced method is the DIEP flap reconstruction.
+This operation is the latest technique that evolved from an older operation known as the transverse rectus abdominis myocutaneous (TRAM) flap which is still widely utilized by surgeons who dont perform microvascualr surgery and DIEP flap reconstruction.
+Fortunately, Dr. Oren Z. Lerman has the advanced skills and training required to perform perforator flap microvascular breast reconstruction like the DIEP flap.
+Dr. Lerman not only perfomrs this surgery routinely (over one hundred times annually), he also runs the microvascular breast reconstruction fgellowship training the next generation of breast reconstruction and DIEP flap experts.
+We can review the full advantages of natural tissue (autologous) breast reconstruction during a personal consultation at our Manhattan, NYC or Westchester, NY practice.
 Contact us today to schedule an appointment.

 Understanding Microvascular Breast Reconstruction